eastgenomics/STP_Rotation-IGV/README.md

 The data we will be viewing is stored in DNAnexus at https://platform.dnanexus.com/panx/projects/GBVYpp04KXQXgJXK9YFJVXq3/data/

-You will also be able to load other data from patient samples and inspect variants within these, but for these you will not have the benefit of a truth set, so will need to interpret the validity of the variant call using only visual inspection.
+You will also be able to load other data from patient samples and inspect putative variants calls within these, but for these you will not have the benefit of a truth set, so will need to interpret the validity of the variant call using only visual inspection.

 ## How to use IGV